MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-Once the undertaker button is clicked, the user will be redirected into this side of the application. \
+Once the undertaker button is clicked, the user will be redirected to this side of the application. \
 This one would be composed of the following sections:

 - [Login](#3231-login-section)